 Tetanus toxoid: The tetanus toxoid is obtained with the same procedure as the diphtheria toxoid (Clostridium tetani is an obligate anaerobic sporogenic bacterium and produces tetanospasmin, a neurotropic toxin that acts by blocking the synapses inhibiting the reflex muscle contraction)

-Pertussic toxoid: the components of the acellular pertussis vaccine are obtained by extraction and purification of Phase I crops of Bordetella pertossis (an aerobic coccobacill, capable of producing four toxins: pertussis toxin, adenylate-cyclase toxin, dermonecrotic toxin, tracheal cytotoxin and two types of lipopolysaccharide; for the preparation of the acellular vaccine it purifies and uses only the pertussis toxin), followed by irreversible detoxification of the pertussis toxin by treatment with glutaraldehyde and formaldehyde and treatment with formaldehyde of the components haemagglutinin filamentous and pertactin; the various components are then adsorbed on aluminum salts.
+Pertussic toxoid: The components of the acellular pertussis vaccine are obtained by extraction and purification of phase I cultures of Bordetella pertossis (an aerobic coccobacillus, capable of producing four toxins: pertussis toxin, adenylate-cyclase toxin, dermonecrotic toxin, tracheal cytotoxin and two types of lipopolysaccharide; for the preparation of the acellular vaccine, only the pertussis toxin is purified and used), followed by irreversible detoxification of the pertussis toxin by treatment with glutaraldehyde and formaldehyde and treatment with formaldehyde of the filamentous hemagglutinin and pertactin components; the various components are then adsorbed on aluminum salts.

 Hepatitis B surface antigen: it is produced from genetically modified Saccharomyces cerevisiae cultures that encodes the hepatitis B virus major surface antigen gene; this antigen is purified through various chemical-physical steps and spontaneously assembles into spherical particles of about 20 nm in diameter containing the polypeptide antigen and a phospholipid matrix.
 This antigen is then adsorbed on aluminum phosphate.

-Polio virus (inactivated): Salk vaccine, or inactivated polio (IPV), is based on three wild, virulent reference strains: Mahoney (type 1 poliovirus), MEF-1 (type 2 poliovirus), and Saukett (type 3 poliovirus), grown in the TRUE cell line: it is an immortalized cell line obtained in 1962 from the kidneys of adult African monkeys (cercopithecines); for the production of the vaccine the cells are subjected to 130-140 propagation passages, (low level of propagation), keep in mind that over 200 passages the cell line becomes carcinogenic in mice; the culture medium for the growth of the VERO line is of animal origin (and therefore must be tested for the presence of contaminating viruses and prions), while for the growth of the virus Medium 199 is used, which does not contain substances of animal origin.
+Polio virus (inactivated): Salk vaccine, or inactivated polio (IPV), is based on three wild, virulent reference strains: Mahoney (type 1 poliovirus), MEF-1 (type 2 poliovirus), and Saukett (type 3 poliovirus), grown in VERO cell line: this is an immortalized cell line obtained in 1962 from the kidneys of adult African monkeys (vervets); for the production of the vaccine the cells are subjected to 130-140 propagation passages, (low level of propagation), it should be borne in mind that over 200 passages the cell line becomes carcinogenic in mice; the culture medium for the growth of the VERO line is of animal origin (and therefore must be tested for the presence of contaminating viruses and prions), while for the growth of the virus Medium 199 is used, which does not contain substances of animal origin.
 After being isolated and purified, live viruses are inactivated with formaldehyde.

 From what is known by the EMA, the vaccine does not contain the viruses as such, but the proteins produced by the three strains, called Antigen D; these proteins are formed before the treatment with formaldehyde and glutaraldehyde which has the function of inactivating the toxoids, and destroying all the genetic material, coming from the Vero cells, potentially carcinogenic, but also that of the poliomyelitis viruses.